Qilletni/QilletniDocs/docs/examples.md

 ```

-## Last.Fm to Spotify Conversion
+## Last.fm to Spotify Conversion

 As Qilletni supports automatic and efficient conversion between music providers, collections from one to another is seamless.
-The following takes a list of Last.Fm songs and adds them to a newly created Spotify playlist.
+The following takes a list of Last.fm songs and adds them to a newly created Spotify playlist.

 ```qilletni
 import "lastfm:lastfm.ql"